Nitrokey/nitrokey-start-firmware/prebuilt/README.md

 ```

 ### Testing the device

+**Warning:** please do not use production devices (as in populated with user data, which should not be lost) to run the tests.
+The tests might remove or replace all data on the tested device.

 It is possible to test the device after flashing.
 Please make sure python 3 and python-pytest are installed (see requirements above).
 Now please run
 ```